 Continuing from there, things only become more difficult.
 The vaguely cairned route had led us a good 100 feet below the ridge crest and brought us to a place where we could see multiple rock ribs blocking our path and no clear way over them and no cairns to boot.
 So here, we decided to get back up to the ridge crest, since we had not seen a cairn in a while.
 This involved scrambling up a narrow, tight gully.
 The climbing became exposed and at least 4th class but we made it back to the ridge.
 Now we decided to stay as much as possible on the ridge, but several remaining obstacles continued to drive us off at times.
 We recall getting on the north side at least once and a few other difficult 4th class type moves or brief sections.
 This was all very time consuming, but finally, about three hours from our start, we made it to the small, rocky summit.
 That was a relief!

 As we progressed down the drainage, we picked up a faint path through the lush growth of grass and flowers.
 The further down we went, the more evident the path, which lower down stayed well above the creek and always on the east side.
+(Not as we've drawn it on the map.)
 There were no cairns to follow but the path was still easy to observe and stay on.
 It was evidently not just a game trail.
 At about the 11,000 foot level, we found an easy crossing of the creek and headed across and into forest.
+(Be careful to cross back over to the west side of the creek before it drops into a more narrow sand entrenched section.)
 We descended on the other side a little more into a clearing and then began working our way westward to intersect the trail to Pitkin Lake.
 We only had to maneuver through the forest for a few hundred yards to locate the trail.
 At one point, we had to do a steep upclimb and then we found ourselves dropping into a narrow meadow area that the trail winds through.
 Once back on the trail, we just hiked back to our campsite.
 This complete circuit took us seven hours.